 Last year, I turned 40.
 I didn’t plan a birthday party.
 I didn’t plan to go out.
 Heck, I didn’t even think I would leave my house.

 My life was in turmoil and it was shaping up to be a rough year.
-I was working too much, getting a divorce, taking care of my three children and feeling overwhelmed.
+I was working too much, taking care of my three children and feeling overwhelmed.
 I was throwing myself into work to the point of burnout.
-My marriage was over and I kept having to go back to court to sort out custody issues.
+Although I was happily divorced years ago, I suddenly found myself back in court over stressful custody issues.
 I felt like my life and my family had just gone awry.

 But I was determined to pick up the pieces and turn my personal mess into success and encourage other women along the way.
 I knew I could do it even if it wasn’t going to be easy.